gneu77/rx-signals/docs/rp_state_effects_start.md

 ![MVC](./images/mvc_problem.svg)

 As multiple controllers are observing the view and modifying the model (state), it is suddenly no longer possible to make simple cause-effect-reasoning.
-The reason is not the direction of data-flow, but the mutable state.
+The reason is not the direction of data-flow, but the mutable state!

 In MVU _UI<sub>n</sub> = View(Model<sub>n</sub>)_ always holds true, because Model<sub>n</sub> is immutable.
-It's true also in MVC, but there, it's not easy to reliably 'grab'/'snapshot' the _n_ that belong together.
+This is true also in MVC, but there, it's not easy to reliably 'grab'/'snapshot' the _n_ that belong together.

-So the real difference between MVU and MVC is immutable vs. mutable state!
+:warning: So the real difference between MVU and MVC is immutable vs. mutable state!

 The term "immutable state" sounds like a contradiction.
-That's because it's just a short form for "immutable observed state".
+It's just a short form for "immutable observed state".
 In the real-world, an object that can change (in response to certain events) has a state that changes over time.
 If you take a photo of such an object, that photo represents observed state (at the point of time the photo was taken).
 This observed state is immutable.
-Neither does it change, when the object changes, nor does the object change, if you take out a pen and paint on the photo.
+Neither does it change, when the object changes, nor does the object change, if you take out a pen and start painting on the photo.

-Actually, making the assumption that an observed state of an object matches its current state is always a mistake and avoiding such mistakes is another goal of immutable architecures!
+:warning: Actually, making the assumption that an observed state of an object matches its current state is always a mistake and avoiding such mistakes is another goal of immutable architecures!

-We are no longer living in a world where a program runs isolated on a single machine in a single thread without communicating to any other process.
+> We are no longer living in a world where a program runs isolated on a single machine in a single thread without communicating to any other process.
-In such systems, using mutable data was trivial.
+> In such systems, using mutable data was trivial.
-Getting multi-threaded, things already became more complicated (ever struggled with a race condition?), but still manageable (if you like getting distracted from coding logic by pure technical things like locks).
+> Getting multi-threaded, things already became more complicated (ever struggled with a race condition?), but still manageable (if you like getting distracted from coding logic by pure technical things like locks).
-But now we're having distributed systems running on data shared over the whole world.
+> But now we're having distributed systems running on data that is shared over the whole world.
-In essence, **Mutability does not scale, but immutability does!**
+> In essence, **Mutability does not scale, but immutability does!**
-You might read on [here](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf), if you still don't buy it.
+> You might read on [here](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)...

 You might already be used to the rule "If you use MVU, state must be kept immutable".
-While true, this somehow confuses requirement and solution.
+While perfectly true, this somehow confuses requirement and solution.
-More correct would be "If you want to work with immutable, observed state, the MVU pattern is a possible solution".
+More correct would be "If you want to work with immutable, observed state, the MVU pattern is a possible solution"!

 ## State Modelling